 Parents for a Safer Environment, PASE, was formed by Susan JunFish in 2002 after witnessing children being exposed to serious environmental health hazards in local preschools in Moraga, Lafayette and Orinda, CA. A steering committee of local volunteers, aided by an Advisory Board of Bay Area health and technical experts, work to conduct research, outreach/education to the community and decision makers as well as advocate for policy change to prevent environmental toxic exposures and viable solutions.
-Our geographical area of impact is primarily Contra Costa County, with central county having highest priority currently from Steering Committee consensus.
-As our capacity increases, we wish to take on more projects that would include east and west county communities.
+Our geographical area of impact is primarily Contra Costa County, East Bay Regional Parks District, and also occasional special districts and state-wide legislative work.

-In the past thirteen years, due to the research, education/outreach and advocacy efforts of PASE:
+In the past sixteen years, due to the research, education/outreach and advocacy efforts of PASE:

-- The Moraga School District eliminated the use of all pesticides and adopted the most protective written policies in California.
-In addition, they replaced toxic cleaning products with safer, effective, and cheaper alternatives and also adopted the beginning of a nutrition policy.
+- The Moraga School District eliminated the use of all pesticides and adopted the most protective school district written policy in California.
+In addition, they replaced toxic cleaning products and fragrances with safer, effective, and cheaper alternatives and also adopted the beginning of a nutrition policy.

 - The State of CA passed an improvement to the Healthy Schools Act in 2014 that require at minimum, a written least toxic pest program, or Integrated Pest Management, for all child care centers and K-12 schools; reporting of pesticides by applicators, and minimal training of least toxic pest control methods by applicators at schools, and a Program requirement at each school.
 This goes into effect July 1, 2016.

 - City of Walnut Creek ceased all 2,4-D usage as of December, 2015 after we presented at the City Council meeting.
 The City also agreed to post signage prior to any application.
 However, community members are sending PASE photos showing inconsistency in posting and rodenticide usage without posting.
-We are planning phase III that will require Walnut Creek residents' involvement.
+We will be planning phase III with more Walnut Creek residents' involvement.

-- East Bay Regional Parks District agreed to phase out Oryzalin, the Prop 65 known human carcinogen and active ingredient in the product, Surflan, that was applied in many parks to control weeds under picnic benches, base of drinking fountains and trees.
-The District also began piloting trapping and CO2 asphyxiation since our last presentation to staff with our recommendations in April, 2016.
-We are in phase II of communicating, negotiating, and meeting with staff and decision makers.
+- East Bay Regional Parks District agreed to phase out Oryzalin, the Prop 65 known human carcinogen and active ingredient in the product, Surflan, that was applied in many parks to control weeds under picnic tables, base of drinking fountains and trees.
+The District also began piloting trapping and CO asphyxiation since our last presentation to staff with our recommendations in April, 2016.
+We are planning phase II of communicating, negotiating, and meeting with staff and decision makers.